The Fargo Kid

 The Fargo Kid is a 1940 American Western film directed by Edward Killy starring Tim Holt.
 It was the second in Holt's series of Westerns for RKO.
 The film was shot in Kanab Canyon, Cave Lakes, and Johnson Canyon.

 The script was based on a story which had been previously filmed as Man in the Rough (1928) and The Cheyenne Kid (1935).

 Plot summary

-A cowpuncher is mistaken for a notorious gunman.
+In the Old West, property assessor Nick Kane and his assistant Bush Cleveland know a gold vein sits deep on the gold claim of Caleb Winters.
+They plan to employ Deuce Mallory, a wanted hired gun whom they’ve never met, to kill Winters and force his widow to sell the claim.
+En route to the town, Mallory meets the Fargo Kid who is without his horse.
+The Kid takes Mallory’s horse after Mallory pulls his gun on him.
+Kane and Cleveland, who have a description of Mallory’s horse, mistake the Kid for Mallory and pay him $5,000 to kill Winters.
+The Kid tells his pals, Johnny and Whopper, that he has the money but not why.
+He also tells them not to reveal his true identity.
+The Kid goes to the Winters’ place and is nearly shot trying to investigate why he was hired.